 Nidhi was re-appointed to the Board effective November 2017 and her term ends in November 2019.

 Assists the Board in fulfilling its oversight of the Authority’s standards of integrity and behaviour, reporting of financial information, risk management oversight and management control practices.

-Assists the Board in providing effective oversight of the Authority’s financial resources and the preparation of the annual business plan and operating and capital budgets.
+Assists the Board in providing effective oversight of the Authority’s financial and technological resources.
+The Committee oversees the preparation of the annual business plan and operating and capital budgets.

 Human Resources Committee

 Ensures that qualified candidates are nominated as Board and committee members and oversees the Authority’s human resources management.